atomiv/atomiv.github.io/_pages/index.md

 ## Standards

 Atomiv provides standards for software processes, software architecture and software quality.
+The core standards and best practices behind high performance IT organizations.
+The foundation of success lies in the organization itself.
+It requires a mix of the 3P's: People, Processes and Product.

 <table>